Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Anisotropy Model

-The following are some conditions that the anisotropic NS must satisfy \cite{Estevez-Delgado2018,Sulaksono} \begin{enumerate} \item Anisotropy shouldn't exist at the center of the NS or $P_{r} = P_{t}$ at $r=0$. \item $P_{r}$ and $P_{t}$ must be \Minor{positive} throughout the star.
-The null energy$(\mathcal{E})$, the dominant energy$(\mathcal{E}+P_{r},$ $ \mathcal{E}+P_{t})$, and the strong energy$\left(\mathcal{E}+P_{r}+2 P_{t}\right)$ must always be positive inside the star. \item Speed of sound inside the star must never be \Minor{negative} or exceed the speed of light ($c=1$ taken in this study).
+The following are some conditions that the anisotropic NS must satisfy \cite{Estevez-Delgado2018,Sulaksono} \begin{enumerate} \item Anisotropy shouldn't exist at the center of the NS or $P_{r} = P_{t}$ at $r=0$. \item $P_{r}$ and $P_{t}$ must be positive throughout the star.
+The null energy$(\mathcal{E})$, the dominant energy$(\mathcal{E}+P_{r},$ $ \mathcal{E}+P_{t})$, and the strong energy$\left(\mathcal{E}+P_{r}+2 P_{t}\right)$ must always be positive inside the star. \item Speed of sound inside the star must never be negative or exceed the speed of light ($c=1$ taken in this study).
 Hence the sound speed in radial and tangential direction must hold the following; $0<c_{s,r}^{2},c_{s, t}^{2}<1$. \end{enumerate} Before heading on to our main results, lets have a look at the variation of macroscopic properties inside the NS due to inclusion of aniostropy.
 We have tested all the conditions mentioned above and have found that positive values of $\beta_\mathrm{BL}$ satisfy the aforementioned criteria better than negative values of $\beta_\mathrm{BL}$.

-\Extra{Fig. \ref{fig:Sound_speed} shows the speed of sound ($c_{s,t}^{2}=\frac{\partial P_t}{\partial \mathcal{E}}$) inside the NS for the maximum mass configuration of respective EOSs.
+Fig. \ref{fig:Sound_speed} shows the speed of sound ($c_{s,t}^{2}=\frac{\partial P_t}{\partial \mathcal{E}}$) inside the NS for the maximum mass configuration of respective EOSs.
 For negative $\beta_\mathrm{BL}$, $c_{s,t}^{2}$ becomes negative at the surface of the star for all four EOSs, and $c_{s,t}^{2}$ exceeds unity at the center for the hadronic EOSs, violating the anisotropic model conditions.
 On the other hand, for positive $\beta_\mathrm{BL}$, $c_{s,t}^{2}$ satisfies the causality condition throughout the star \cite{Bhaskar_Biswas,HC_I_LOVE_C}.
 Therefore, in our further calculations, we will only consider positive anisotropy.
 We could see a phase transition effect for soft HQPT EOS but not for the stiff one.
-This is because the central density at which quark-hadron phase transition initiates is reached earlier for soft HQPT EOS before attaining the maximum mass configuration than the stiff ones.}
+This is because the central density at which quark-hadron phase transition initiates is reached earlier for soft HQPT EOS before attaining the maximum mass configuration than the stiff ones.